Ukrainian Greek Catholic Church: The Church in the Russian Empire and the Soviet Union

 After World War I, Ukrainian Greek Catholics found themselves under the governance of the nations of Poland, Hungary, Romania and Czechoslovakia.
 Under the previous century of Austrian rule, the Ukrainian Greek Catholic Church attained such a strong Ukrainian national character that in interwar Poland, the Greek Catholics of Galicia were seen by the nationalist Polish and Catholic state as even less patriotic than the Orthodox Volhynians.
 Extending its Polonization policies to its Eastern Territories, the Polish authorities sought to weaken the UGCC.
 In 1924, following a visit with Ukrainian Catholic believers in North America and western Europe, the head of the UGCC was initially denied reentry to Lwów (the Polish name at the time for Lviv), only being allowed back after a considerable delay.
 Polish Catholic priests, led by their Latin bishops, began missionary work among Greek Catholics; and administrative restrictions were placed on the Ukrainian Greek Catholic Church.

 After World War II Ukrainian Catholics came under the rule of Communist Poland and the hegemony of the Soviet Union.
-With only a few clergy invited to attend, a synod was convened in Lviv (Lvov), which revoked the Union of Brest.
+With only a few clergy invited to attend, a synod was convened in Lviv, which revoked the Union of Brest.
 Officially all of the church property was transferred to the Russian Orthodox Church under the Moscow Patriarchate, Most of the Ukrainian Greek Catholic clergy went underground.
 This catacomb church was strongly supported by its diaspora in the Western Hemisphere.
 Emigration to the U.S. and Canada, which had begun in the 1870s, increased after World War II.

 According to Karel C. Berkhoff, during the Nazi occupation of Ukraine, the treatment of Christian churches by German authorities varied from denomination to denomination.
 The Nazi authorities were friendly towards Ukrainian Protestants and treated them with "magnanimity", and were left unsuppressed; pacifist denominations were specifically favoured as well.
-Meanwhile, Greek and Roman Catholics were harshly persecuted, something that Berkhoff attributes to "Nazi hostility to the Vatican combined with hostility to the Poles, who in Ukraine constituted the vast majority of these Christians".
-Roman Catholic and Uniate churches were closed, and Catholic clergy was a common target of Nazi executions.
-Nazi anti-Catholic policies were extended to Germans as well - the Catholic church in Mykolaiv was also forcefully closed, despite most of the parishioners being ethnic Germans.
+Meanwhile, Greek and Latin Catholics were harshly persecuted, something that Berkhoff attributes to "Nazi hostility to the Vatican combined with hostility to the Poles, who in Ukraine constituted the vast majority of these Christians".
+Latin Catholic and Uniate churches were closed, and Catholic clergy was a common target of Nazi executions.
+Nazi anti-Catholic policies were extended to Germans as well – the Catholic church in Mykolaiv was also forcefully closed, despite most of the parishioners being ethnic Germans.